ankurchavda/SparkLearning/README.md

 OFF_HEAP
 --------------------------
 41. Does Apache Spark provide checkpointing?
-Lineage graphs are always useful to recover RDDs from a failure but this is generally time-consuming if the RDDs have long lineage chains.
+Lineage graphs are always useful to recover RDDs from failure but this is generally time-consuming if the RDDs have long lineage chains.
 Spark has an API for checkpointing i.e. a REPLICATE flag to persist.
 However, the decision on which data to the checkpoint - is decided by the user.
 Checkpoints are useful when the lineage graphs are long and have wide dependencies.
 --------------------------
 42. Hadoop uses replication to achieve fault tolerance.
 How is this achieved in Apache Spark?
-Data storage model in Apache Spark is based on RDDs.
+The data storage model in Apache Spark is based on RDDs.
 RDDs help achieve fault tolerance through lineage.
 RDD always has information on how to build from other datasets.
 If any partition of an RDD is lost due to failure, lineage helps build only that particular lost partition.
 --------------------------
-43. Explain about the core components of a distributed Spark application.
+43. Explain the core components of a distributed Spark application.
 Driver- The process that runs the main() method of the program to create RDDs and perform transformations and actions on them.
 Executor –The worker processes that run the individual tasks of a Spark job.
 Cluster Manager-A pluggable component in Spark, to launch Executors and Drivers.
 The cluster manager allows Spark to run on top of other external managers like Apache Mesos or YARN.